Teradata/design-system/product/templates/overview.md

-# Layouts
+# Templates

-For your entire app or for different sections of your app, select one of these layout options:
+For your entire app or for different sections of your app, select one of these templates.

-## Nav View
+## Nav view

 A top toolbar only.
 Best for dashboards with no in-page navigation.
 A blank canvas.

 ![nav](images/nav-view.png)

-## Nav List
+## Nav list

 Persistent left nav for category views, documentation or browsing lists.

 ![nav](images/nav-list.png)

-## Card Over
+## Card over

-Used on this page, recommended for detail views, forms and blog posts.
+Recommended for detail views, forms and blog posts.

 ![nav](images/card-over.png)

-## Management List
+## Management list

 Best for admin & management list views or sub-dashboards with their own left nav.